neroist/uing/README.md

 into your application.

-Static compilation is the default behaviour, but if you would prefer to depend on a DLL instead, pass the `-d:useLibUiDll` to the Nim compiler.
+Static compilation is the default behaviour, but if you would prefer to depend on a DLL instead, pass `-d:useLibUiDll` to the Nim compiler.
 You will then need to bundle your application with a `libui.dll`, `libui.dylib`, or `libui.so` for Windows, macOS, and Linux respectively.
 Build instructions and requirements can be found in [libui-ng's README](https://github.com/libui-ng/libui-ng#readme)